baptistepras/spherical-teacher-student-perceptron/README.md

 - loss: The loss to use (`hinge`, `perceptron` or `square`. `square` isn't usable on the gradient method)
 - method: The method to use to train the student (`gradient` or `langevin`)

+For the `langevin` method, the parameters `T` and `maxiter` can be changed directly in the sub-function `fmethod` in the `langevin-if branch`, in the function `student`.
+The parameters passed in the function `apprentissage` will not impact those.

 Here is an example of every function in the main:
 `save_data(N=5000, D=500, bias=-1.0, noise_std=1.0)`: Save a dataset of size 5000x500, with a bias of -1 and a noise of 1
 `X, Y, w, b = fetch_data(N=5000, D=500, bias=-1.0, noise_std=1.0)`: Fetch the dataset (creates it if it doesn't exist)